chili-lab/LT2/README.md

 }
 ```

-This work standeth upon the shoulders of Meta Lingua:
+This work builds on Meta Lingua:

 ```bibtex
 @misc{meta_lingua,